ishanveersg/CrossfitLeaderboard/README.md

 4. git clone this git repo into the `C:\xampp\htdocs` directory.

 5. Open the XAMPP control panel and start the apache server.

+6. Go to `localhost/projet_leaderboard/` on your web browser.